-Lucas uses order, inventory, and location information from WMS and other systems and Jennifer™ – the brain, voice and orchestration engine of the Lucas system – applies real-time optimization algorithms to create optimal work assignments.
+Lucas uses order, inventory, and location information from WMS and other systems and Jennifer™ – the brain, voice and orchestration engine of the Lucas system – applies real-time optimization algorithms and warehouse picking strategies to create optimal work assignments.
 Jennifer™ then uses a virtual model of your facility to define an optimal pick sequence or travel path.

 Rather than following a simple first-in-first-out batching method, Jennifer™ uses mathematical models to create optimized batches of pick lines and assigns them to pickers on-demand, as they request work.
 In contrast to typical WMS batching rules, the Lucas models weigh a variety of factors, including: